Postmedia-Archive/timbits/README.md

 ## Introduction

 Timbits is an attempt to build an easy and reusable widget framework on top of Express.
-These widgets are meant to render independent HTML snippets based on REST based JSON/XML data sources and brought together on a page via ESI (Edge Side Includes)
+These widgets are meant to render independent HTML snippets based on REST based JSON/XML data sources and brought together on a page via ESI (Edge Side Includes).

 It's primarily meant to serve internal purposes as Postmedia Network Inc, however it is being open sourced under the MIT License.
 Others may find some use for what we are doing, and still others may be able to help turn this into a more generic and useful solution by contributing and/or correcting our ignorant ways.